 Most graduate courses may not be repeated for credit.
-However, there is no limit on courses numbered 6971 (but only six credits will count towards the MA), 7979, and 7980.
+However, there is no limit on courses numbered 7979 and 7980.
 Other courses that may be repeated for credit are designated by "max:" immediately following the single term credit as listed in the Fields of Instruction section of the Graduate Catalog.